 Indian Pariah Dogs are one of the oldest in the world, found throughout the Indian subcontinent.
-The pariah dog breed is very social dog, extremely alert watchdogs and highly intelligent.
+The pariah dog breed is a very social dog, extremely alert watchdogs, and highly intelligent.

 Note: Do not mistake this breed for the stray/ mongrel dogs we see on the streets as they have many other breeds mixed in them over the years.
 Whereas the in Dog (name coined for this breed) is meant to be pure in their primitive heritage.

 One of the many sighthound breeds originating in India, this dog is bred by royal families in Chippiparai near Madurai district Tamil Nadu.
 Primarily used for hunting boar, deer and hare; it was later kept as a symbol of royalty and dignity.
 The Chippiparai is a sighthound breed of dog from the south of India.
 It is Solid and single coloured version of indigenous Hound dog of Tamil Nadu, today it is found in the area around Periyar Lake while Black and tan, black and sable versions are called as Kanni.

 One of the more popular names in the list Indian dog breeds.
 It is used primarily for hunting wild boar, deer, and hare.
 It is also used for guarding the home.
 Bred by royal families in Chippiparai in Virudhunagar district Tamil Nadu, it was kept as a symbol of royalty and dignity mostly in Tirunelveli and Madurai rulers.